What is Musical Copyright?

 What is considered Music Copyright infringement?

 The creators of original works of art have the exclusive right to control how their works are made available to the public.
-If you are the creator of a song, recording, story, photograph, video, or other artistic work that was used without your permission, you may have a copyright infringement claim.
+If you are the creator of a song, recording, photograph, video, or other artistic work that was used without your permission, you may have a copyright infringement claim.

 Copyright Infringement exists whenever a copyright owner’s exclusive copyrights are violated.
 The exclusive copyrights provided by the Copyright Act include: